 The history of the OTB Open starts with a tournament of a different name: the San Francisco Open (SFO).

-The San Francisco Open (SFO) splashed onto the disc golf scene in 2018.
-A brand new event on a brand new course that was part of the relatively new Disc Golf Pro Tour.
+SFO splashed onto the disc golf scene in 2018: a brand new event on a brand new course that was part of the relatively new Disc Golf Pro Tour.

 The SFO crew was even more at ease and ambitious as they prepared to put on the third iteration of their event, but then COVID hit.

 "We felt really good going into 2020," Mercy said.
 "We had two years of experience at that venue working with that course and running an event of this scale.
 We had pretty big plans to increase the scope of the event and felt more comfortable with the overall project.
 But that was cancelled."

 Although the 2021 edition went off well, the pandemic forced some changes.

 The most notable shake-up was the course.
 Though only two big events had been played there, Gleneagles had already become a favorite stop for many pros.
 But due to the COVID restrictions in the Bay Area, the event needed a new home.